Mirrors

 001 facebook_cover (1)-2

 It’s hard to write about my mom.
-I feel like words can’t even begin to describe how much of a good mother she was or how much I loved her!
+I feel like words can’t even begin to describe how good of a mother she was or how much I loved her.

-I remember my mom used to always say, “Pretty is as pretty does.”
-I was so young when she used to say this to me, I didn’t really understand what it meant.
+I remember she used to say to me, “Pretty is as pretty does,” but I was so young; I didn’t know what it meant.

-My mom was born in Illinois in 1921 and was given the name of “Sarah Katherine” but at some point she changed the spelling to “Sara Kathryn.”
-Back then it was common to be born at home and so my grandmother gave birth to all four of her children at home.
-My mother, her second child, along with her sister and two brothers, grew up during the depression.
-She told me that they were so poor that for Christmas all they would get would be an orange and maybe a homemade toy or doll.
+My mom was born in Illinois in 1921 and was given the name “Sarah Katherine” but at some point, she changed the spelling to “Sara Kathryn.”
+During this time it was common to be born at home.
+My grandmother gave birth to all four of her children at home.
+My mother, her second child, along with her sister and two brothers, grew up during the Great Depression of 1929.
+She told me that during this time they were so poor that all they would get for Christmas was an orange and maybe a homemade toy or a doll.

 Mom with her baby sister, Naomi, and older brother David: